RicoOTH/bowling-game/README.md

 ## How to play

 The game can be played on the command line with `python3 game.py` and simply adding the number of knocked down pins for each roll.
 It (should :) ) automatically end the game if the player is not allowed to take another roll/turn.
 It also computes the current score after every roll and prints out the final score at the end.
+It also keeps track of the score via a small scoreboard visualisation (which is not yet pixel-perfect).

 Valid inputs for the game are the number of pins the bowler has hit in each roll.
 Since this is a game of American Ten-pin bowling, this number lies between 0 and 10.
 Additionally, the user can input the following characters: